Nationwide Service on All UPS Equipment

 Standby UPS

-Also referred to as an offline UPS or passive UPS, standby technology offers the most basic type of protection, allowing equipment to run off of incoming utility power until it detects a problem.
-In a standby UPS model, connected devices receive utility power through a direct AC connection, with the unit essentially remaining on hold until backup power is needed.
-A standby UPS will switch to battery to safeguard connected equipment when power fails, as well as adjust for routine sags and surges.
-The transfer time generally occurs in milliseconds after a power loss, and although the switch is not instantaneous, in most cases it will not interrupt the flow of power to equipment.
-If a lengthy outage is expected, the battery backup power of the UPS will allow for safe shutdowns so equipment and data remain protected.
+A standby UPS will switch to the battery to safeguard connected equipment when power fails, as well as adjust for routine sags and surges.
+The transfer time generally occurs in milliseconds after a power loss, and although the switch is not instantaneous, it usually won’t interrupt the flow of power to equipment.
+If a lengthy outage is expected, the UPS’s battery backup power will allow for safe shutdowns so equipment and data remain protected.

 Line-Interactive UPS

-A UPS with line-interactive topology is designed to shield connected devices from power failures, sags and surges like a standby model, while also providing protection against voltage spikes and voltage drops.
 Typically used to safeguard enterprise network and IT applications, the line-interactive UPS is controlled by a microprocessor that monitors the quality of incoming power and reacts to fluctuations.
-In addition to providing more protection than standby UPSs, line-interactive units offer better power conditioning and regulation, which helps prolong battery life.
+In addition to providing more protection than standby UPSs, line-interactive units offer better power conditioning and regulation, helping prolong battery life.

 One of the biggest advantages of line-interactive topology is that it compensates for undervoltage and overvoltage circumstances without using the batteries.
 Under normal power conditions, line-interactive UPSs pass input power to connected equipment through a surge/noise filter and voltage regulator, while an inverter charges the battery for emergency use during an outage.
-However, if the voltage fluctuates outside of a safe window, the UPS relies on built-in automatic voltage regulation (AVR) to increase or decrease the output voltage to an acceptable level.
-As long as the input voltage remains within a safe range, line-interactive UPS systems regulate the output voltage without using battery power.
-This advantage prevents frequent switching to battery, which can drain reserve power intended for an outage and reduce battery lifespan.
-During an outage, the line-interactive UPS converts the stored battery power into regulated AC output power to support the connected equipment load.

 Online UPS

-While standby and line-interactive UPS models provide varying degrees of power conditioning, an online or double-conversion UPS is designed to deliver continuous protection against all nine of the most common power problems, supplying a consistent clean power regardless of any incoming instabilities.
-In order to create a power supply without any electrical interference, the output voltage of an online UPS is entirely regenerated by a sequence of AC to DC conversion, followed by DC to AC conversion.
-During erratic power or fleeting disturbances when AC input power falls outside of preset tolerances for line-interactive mode, the online UPS switches to online double-conversion mode, completely isolating equipment from incoming power.
-If power fails altogether, or the input power exceeds the tolerances of the rectifier, the UPS will rely on the battery to keep loads operating, then convert back to high-efficiency mode when it is safe.
+While standby and line-interactive UPS models provide varying degrees of power conditioning, an online or double-conversion UPS is designed to deliver continuous protection against all nine of the most common power problems, supplying consistent, clean power regardless of any incoming instabilities.
+To create a power supply without any electrical interference, the output voltage of an online UPS is entirely regenerated by a sequence of AC to DC conversion, followed by DC to AC conversion.

 Online UPSs are the optimal choice for mission-critical applications or those involving highly sensitive equipment, such as data centers, communications hubs and other installations where continuous, clean power is a business-critical requirement.
 They are also beneficial in environments that are particularly prone to dirty power.

-Benefits of UPS
+Benefits of a UPS Power Supply

-In addition to keeping equipment operational during a power loss, a UPS also acts as a filter to shield devices against variances in the power supply, which can cause damage to sensitive equipment like computers and network gear.
-Depending on the topology, a UPS allows only a steady stream of clean power to reach attached devices, helping to safeguard against common power anomalies that can damage equipment.
-In addition, battery backup power prevents data loss and provides time to save work-in-progress during outages, surges or other power variances.
+Depending on the topology, a UPS allows only a steady stream of clean power to reach attached devices, helping safeguard against common power anomalies that can damage equipment.
+Additionally, battery backup prevents data loss and provides time to save work in progress during outages, surges or other power variances.

 UPS Systems from Unified Power